Pain behind the knee, physical therapy, treatment: Focus Physical✓

 Understanding these causes enables the physical therapist to create a treatment plan that directly targets the root of the problem, not just its immediate consequences.
 Each of the listed causes requires a specific approach in treatment to ensure long-term stability and mobility of the leg.

-Treatment of pain behind the knee at the Focus Physical Therapy center is based on reducing intra-articular pressure and restoring natural elasticity to the muscles of the back of the leg.
-The therapeutic protocol is adapted to each patient individually, using the most modern methods that accelerate the resorption of swelling and the regeneration of soft tissues.
-Successful rehabilitation implies not only the removal of pain but also the permanent stabilization of the knee through targeted strength exercises.
+Treatment of pain behind the knee at the Focus Physical Therapy Center is based on reducing intra-articular pressure and restoring natural elasticity to the muscles of the posterior leg.
+The therapeutic protocol is individually tailored to each patient, using modern methods that accelerate fluid resorption and soft tissue regeneration.
+Successful rehabilitation involves not only pain relief but also long-term knee stabilization through targeted strengthening exercises.

 A modern rehabilitation approach includes the following phases:

-• Application of physical procedures such as lymphatic drainage, tecar therapy, and high-power laser to reduce cysts and internal swelling.
+• Physical therapy: Application of lymphatic drainage, tecar therapy, and HILT laser therapy to reduce internal swelling, cystic changes, and accelerate tissue regeneration.

-• Kinesitherapy, which includes specific stretching and strengthening exercises for the stabilizing muscles of the knee, hip, and ankle.
+• Kinesiotherapy and stabilization: Specific stretching and strengthening exercises for the stabilizing muscles of the knee, hip, and ankle, improving movement control and lower limb stability.

-• Counseling on changing life habits, proper footwear selection, and standing ergonomics to reduce future strain.
+• Education on lifestyle and prevention: Guidance on lifestyle modifications, proper footwear selection, and standing ergonomics to reduce future overload and recurrence risk.

-Continuous implementation of the recommended exercise program is key to maintaining the achieved results and preventing the re-accumulation of joint fluid.
-Such a comprehensive treatment restores the patient's security in movement and enables full functionality of the lower extremity in all activities.
+Continuous adherence to the recommended exercise program is essential for maintaining results and preventing re-accumulation of joint fluid.
+This comprehensive approach restores confidence in movement and full functional capacity of the lower limb in all activities.

 FAQ